mbarretta/pogano/README.md

 </pre>

 ##Running##
-After building and configuring, do
+After building and configuring, do:

-    $> bin/twic_pgn_builder[.bat]
+    $> bin/twic_pgn_fetcher[.bat]

 When execution is complete, the next id (one plus the last successfully pulled id) will be saved to the `fetchId` property in `twic.properties` so it'll be ready to go for the next run.

-You can also run with CLI args
+You can also run with CLI args:
+	$> bin/twic_pgn_fetcher[.bat] --help

 ##Scheduleing##
-So you'd like to have TPB run regularly?
+So you'd like to have TPF run regularly?
 Well, I can't help you much beyond saying use cron or the Windows scheduler.